-All clothing entries (including Sewing for Fun, Clothing, Knitting, Crocheting and Beyond the Needle) must be labeled with name of exhibitor, age as of January 1, county, number of years exhibitor is enrolled in project exhibited, project name and class in which garment is entered.
+All clothing entries (including Sewing for Fun, Clothing, Knitting, Crocheting and Beyond the Needle) must be labeled with name of 4-H member, age as of January 1, county, number of years exhibitor is enrolled in project exhibited, project name and class in which garment is entered.
 Labels are available from the Extension Office.
-Labels should be attached using safety pins or basting to the back of the neckline or back waistband of each garment.
+Wool entries must have fiber content listed on the identification label.
+Attach a label on every component of the outfit using safety pins or basting to the back of the neckline or back of the waistband.
 DO NOT USE STRAIGHT PINS TO ATTACH LABEL, ENTRIES NOT PROPERLY LABELED WILL NOT BE ACCEPTED.
 Place label separately from your entry tag.
 SF indicates eligibility for State Fair Competition.

-All clothing exhibits will be judged on Tuesday, July 16.
+All clothing exhibits will be judged on Tuesday, July 15.
 Clothing exhibits must be entered between 9:00 a.m. - 1:00 p.m.
 Entries will not be accepted after 1:00 p.m.
 Exhibitors may only interview judge three clothing/textile items.